OstojaOfficial/roon-dunst-now-playing/README.md

-# Roon Now Playing Extension
+# Roon Dunst Now Playing Extension

-This repository contains a Now Playing extension for [Roon](https://roonlabs.com/) that displays current track metadata, including cover art and lyrics.
-It integrates with the official [roon-kit](https://github.com/Stevenic/roon-kit) API and uses a Python script to fetch lyrics from the Musixmatch API
+This is a modified fork of teraflops's [Roon Now Playing](https://gitlab.com/teraflops/roon_now_playing).
+This fork is a simplified and made to be used primarly for dunst.

 ## Contents

 - `roon_extension.js`: Main Roon extension that listens to playback events and displays Now Playing information.
-- `get_lyrics.py`: Python script that fetches lyrics from Musixmatch based on artist and song title.

 ## Requirements